Settle–Carlisle line: Construction

 The line was engineered to express standards throughout – local traffic was secondary, and many stations were miles from the villages they purported to serve.
 The railway's summit at 1169 ft is at Aisgill, north of Garsdale.
 To keep the gradients to less than 1 in 100 (1%), a requirement for fast running using steam traction, huge engineering works were required.
 Even so, the terrain imposed a 16 mi climb from Settle to Blea Moor, almost all of it at 1 in 100, and known to enginemen as "the long drag".

 The line required 14 tunnels and 22 viaducts; the most notable is the 24-arch Ribblehead Viaduct which is 104 ft high and 440 yd long.
 The swampy ground meant that the piers had to be sunk 25 ft below the peat and set in concrete in order to provide a suitable foundation.
 Soon after crossing the viaduct, the line enters Blea Moor tunnel, 2629 yd long and 500 ft below the moor, before emerging onto Dent Head Viaduct.
 The summit at Aisgill is the highest point reached by main-line trains in England.
 The tunnel at Lazonby was constructed at the request of a local vicar as he did not want the railway to run past the vicarage.

-Water troughs were laid between the tracks at Garsdale, enabling steam engines to take water without losing speed.
+Water troughs were laid between the tracks at Garsdale, enabling steam engines to take water without stopping.

-The remains of the navvies' camp at Rise Hill tunnel were investigated by Channel 4's Time Team in 2008, for a programme that was broadcast on 1 February 2009.
+The remains of the navvies' camp at Rise Hill Tunnel were investigated by Channel 4's Time Team in 2008, for a programme that was broadcast on 1 February 2009.